Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 **********
-Our community of core maintainers and thousands of expert researchers is active on our `Slack <https://join.slack.com/t/pytorch-lightning/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A>`_ and `Forum <https://forums.pytorchlightning.ai/>`_.
+Our community of core maintainers and thousands of expert researchers is active on our `Slack <https://join.slack.com/t/pytorch-lightning/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A>`_ and `GitHub Discussions <https://github.com/PyTorchLightning/pytorch-lightning/discussions>`_.
 Drop by to hang out, ask Lightning questions or even discuss research!

 -------------